Using jotai to Control Application State#

 , and then we can find the installation package for the Windows platform in tauri-src/target/release/bundle/msi

 .
 If you want to customize the installer, you can refer to this.
-As for MacOS and Linux, I haven't tried it so I’m not sure.
-Theoretically, it should be able to run cross-platform, but I'm not clear on the specific operations _(:3」∠)_
+As for MacOS and Linux, I haven't tried it so I skipped it.
+Theoretically, it should be able to run cross-platform, but I'm not sure about the specific operations _(:3」∠)_

 Discussion on Learning Rust#

-There has been a trend suggesting that learning Rust is competitive.
+There has always been a trend saying that learning Rust is competitive.
 Indeed, for a frontend developer focused on business, learning Rust can be seen as competitive.
-However, learning a new emerging language out of personal interest during spare time can broaden one's horizons and increase experience, which is definitely beneficial.
+However, learning a new emerging language out of personal interest during spare time can really broaden one's horizons and increase experience, which is definitely beneficial.

 Additionally, Rust has made remarkable achievements in frontend infrastructure and is a top contender in the WASM space.
-If frontend developers eventually have to learn Rust, wouldn't it be better to get ahead of the curve now?
+What if frontend development has to learn Rust in the future?
+It would be too late then!
+It's better to get ahead of others now!